 The Unama’ki Na’jipuktaqnej population has been severely affected by the devastating white-nose syndrome, which is believed to have resulted in the deaths of millions of bats across Turtle Island.
-White-nose syndrome primarily impacts certain species of bats that hibernate in caves and mines during the winter months.
+White-nose syndrome primarily impacts the species of bats that hibernate in caves and mines during the winter months.

 Nevertheless, there is a glimmer of hope.
 Following a decline of over 90 percent in little brown bats and northern long-eared bats in Nova Scotia, recent research indicates that the bat population is showing some signs of stabilizing.